zellyn/zellyn.github.io/content/posts/2022-02-02-ramble-set-1a-intro.md

 ---
-title: "CS Ramble — Week 1a - questions"
+title: "CS Ramble — Set 1a - questions"
 slug: "cs-ramble/1a"
 date: 2022-02-02T19:58:00-05:00
-tags: ['ramble', 'week1']
+tags: ['ramble', 'set1']
 ---

-_These are the questions for week 1 of [A Ramble Around CS](../)._
+_These are the questions for set 1 of [A Ramble Around CS](../)._

-# Questions for week 1
+# Questions for set 1

 - When you say `a = "Hello, world"` in your favorite language, how is the string stored?
 How about `"Hello, 世界"`?